RudiHansen/CCComputer/README.md

 Also need to work on block avoidance, it is simply not good enough as it is now.

+Implement system for Turtles to synchronies block lists.

 New JobType : ReplaceBlockArea, replace block in an area under the Turtle, like replacing all non stone blocks with stone.

 New JobType : PlaceTorchArea, place torches in an area with a giving spacing, to prevent mob spawning.